cyoung43/nba_api/README.md

 # nba_api
-This is the backend api for my IS 542 project.
+This is my github repo for the IS 542 semester project.